 What is a report card standard setting?

-Who is helping with this standard setting?
+Who helped with this standard setting?

 What are report cards?